qwc-services/qwc-data-service/README.md

 **v2** (WIP): add support for multitenancy and replace QWC Config service with static config and permission files.

+**Note:**: Filter expressions have been refactored to JSON serialized arrays in v2.

 **Note:** requires a PostGIS database for reading and writing features